jacobsimpson/nvim-example-python-plugin/README.md

 ### <a id="refreshing-manifest"></a>Refreshing the Manifest File

-For each change to the interface of the Python plugin, that is to say, any alterations to the @neovim decorators, you need to update Neovim's manifest file:
+For each change to the interface of the Python plugin, that is to say, any alterations to the @neovim decorators, you need to update Neovim's manifest
+file:

 ```VimL
 :UpdateRemotePlugins
 ```

 Restart Neovim after you update to make the changes take effect.

+If there is a syntax error in the Python file, it may result in the plugin not loading.
+There may be no visible error.
+If you run the update command, and the commands and functions defined in the remote plugin are not available, the next useful troubleshooting step is to load your plugin directly in a Python interpreter to see if it works.

 ### <a id="client-log-file"></a>Python Client Log File